praharshapm/vsdmixedsignalflow/README.md

 # Writing LIB file
 LIB file can be got by using a perl script, which converts verilog file to LIB file.
-To view the script
+To view the script, go to `verilog_to_lib.pl`

 The verilog file is obtained from the efabless github page.
 But, the names of the pins defined in the verilog file and the layout and LEF file obtained above may be different.
 Therefore, change the pin names in the verilog file accordingly and then obtain the LIB file by using the perl script.

-The modified verilog file and the LIB file can be seen
+The modified verilog file and the LIB file can be seen `/LIB` directory.

 # top level verilog file
 This verilog file contains only instantiations of the macro.
-The file can be viewed in
+The file can be viewed in `/verilog` directory.

 # Experiments with Qflow
 OpenROAD does not support OSU018 technology node.
 Therefore, the placement is done using Qflow.